About

 In addition, I am an adoption researcher.
 I study adoptee identity and adoptive family communication.
 I recently edited Pieces of Me: Who do I Want to Be? with EMK Press.
 It is a book by and for adopted teens, but with universal themes that all can relate to.
 Check it out!

 In my life, I have helped form two adoptee-led organizations, the Vietnamese Adoptee Network and the International Adoptee Congress.
 I have been published in Adoption Parenting: Creating a Toolbox, Building Connections and Adoption Today magazine and have spoken across the U.S. and Canada to numerous adoptive parents and adoption professionals sharing my experiences as an adoptee.
+I helped organize two major international conferences on international adoption – the Intercountry Adoption Summit in Ontario in 2010 and the Pepperdine Law School Conference on Intercountry Adoption: Orphan Rescue or Child Trafficking? in 2013.

 All this is to say that I take adoption very seriously, but I also think that humour and the ability to laugh at ourselves is key to our healing.
 Laughing at ourselves gives us perspective and the ability to step back and not take ourselves too seriously without minimizing the importance of the topic.